 J-1 Scholars employed by MSU full-time for more than nine months

 MSU will provide your health insurance.
-You will have the following three plan options to choose from that are compliant with the J-1 regulations: Blue Care Network (BCN), Community Blue PPO, or Cigna.
+You will have the following three plan options to choose from that are compliant with the J-1 regulations: Academic Health Plan (AHP), Community Blue PPO, or Cigna.
 When you check-in with your department, you will be scheduled for orientation with Human Resources at which time you will be provided with health insurance enrollment information.
 Please refer to the MSU Human Resources website for additional information on employee insurance.

 J-1 Scholars who will be employed for less than nine months by MSU

-You are responsible for providing your own health insurance and must purchase the MSU Blue Care Network (BCN) insurance policy for yourself and any J-2 dependents.
+You are responsible for providing your own health insurance and must purchase the MSU Academic Health Plan (AHP) insurance policy for yourself and any J-2 dependents.
 Please contact MSU HR to purchase this plan upon arrival.
-If your MSU host department would like to purchase this plan on your behalf, they can coordinate with MSU HR to do so. .
+If your MSU host department would like to purchase this plan on your behalf, they can coordinate with MSU HR to do so.
 Learn more about your options by clicking on “J-1 Scholars Who are Not Employed by MSU” below.

 Health Insurance Option: